decentralizedsecurity/bls-hsm/README.md

 The body used in the HTTP request is the block json found in [samples](samples) folder.

 ## Remote signer
 This project is a simple remote signer which also follows the Web3Signer spec.
-It's currently under development.
+It's currently under development and supports signing, retrieval of keys and status check using a HTTP interface through a COM tunnel between the board's serial port and an IP port.